Roy Morgan Research

 Roy Morgan takes all reasonable precautions to protect information held about people who make our research possible.

 All our systems are security protected and all Roy Morgan staff and interviewers sign a confidentiality agreement upon commencing with the company.
 Personal information is stored securely and destroyed as soon as it is no longer required for research purposes.
+Roy Morgan systems are certified to ISO27001 Information Security Management Systems standard.

-With internet-based projects, we attempt to minimise the flow of personal information over the internet.
-Wherever possible we initiate surveys from a panel of respondents and use a unique code to record information from a respondent which is then matched to their personal information resident on our internal systems.
+With Internet based projects, we attempt to minimise the flow of personal information over the internet.
+Wherever possible we initiate surveys from a panel of Respondents and use a unique code to record information from a Respondent which is then matched to their personal information resident on our internal systems.

 Access to personal information